 Amounts contributed to pension, provident and retirement annuity funds during a year of assessment are deductible by members of those funds.
-Amounts contributed by employers and taxed as fringe benefits are treated as contributions by the individual employee.
-The deduction is limited to 27.5% of the greater of remuneration for PAYE purposes or taxable income (both excluding retirement fund lump sums and severance benefits).
-Furthermore, the deduction is limited to a maximum of R350 000.
+Amounts contributed by employers and taxed as fringe benefits are treated as contributions by the individual employees.
+The deduction is limited to 27.5% of the greater of the amount of remuneration for PAYE purposes or taxable income (both excluding retirement fund lump sums and severance benefits).
+The deduction is further limited to the lower of R350 000 or 27.5% of taxable income before the inclusion of a taxable capital gain.
 Any contributions exceeding the limitations are carried forward to the immediately following year of assessment and are deemed to be contributed in that following year.
-The amounts carried forward are reduced by contributions set off against retirement fund lump sums and against retirement annuities.
+The amounts carried forward are reduced by contributions set off against retirement fund lump sums and retirement annuities.